Prune Your Pines Now—In Early Fall-

 - By November the tree won’t have much of a chance to respond to pruning and put out buds before dormancy sets in.

-And three final points:
+And two final points:

 - We started by saying ‘The stronger one prunes, the more buds will form’—and yet over-pruning will weaken a pine.
 Leave a reasonable amount of foliage.